remkop/picocli/picocli-jline2-shell/README.md

 # Picocli JLine2 Shell - build interactive shells with ease

-Picocli JLine2 Shell contains components and documentation for building interactive shell-like command line applications with JLine 2 and picocli.
+Picocli JLine2 Shell contains components and documentation for building interactive shell command line applications with JLine 2 and picocli.

 JLine and picocli complement each other perfectly.